 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is rational emotive behaviour therapy.

-Ellis believed that many of our problems arise from irrational beliefs, which arise from rigid demands we put in place when we don’t achieve our goals and desires.
+Ellis believed that many of our problems arise from twelve basic irrational beliefs, which arise from rigid demands we put in place when we don’t achieve our goals and desires.
 By learning to dispute those beliefs, we can change our mindset.
 He believed there were twelve fundamental irrational beliefs, which boiled down to three major musts (these are quoted from the REBT Network):